Welcome to the Worldwide Greathead family my One-Name Study - Person Page 106

 Appears on charts:

 Walter Harding was born in 1848 in Taunton, Somerset, England.1,2,3 He was the son of John Ward Harding and Elisa Greathead.
-He died on 4 March 1930 in Parkstone, Dorset, England.4
+Walter died on 4 March 1930 in Parkstone, Dorset, England.4

 Sources of Information